 “Taking time off helps to remind us who we are outside of work,” Spilde says.
 “Oftentimes, our interests and hobbies get put by the wayside when we feel bogged down at work.
 Time off helps you revive your relationships with family members and friends, who may take a back seat at times.”

-Spilde also says for those who continue to not make taking time off a priority, stress can continue to negatively impact their health.
+Spilde says for those who don't prioritize personal time off, stress can negatively impact their health.

 “Time off from work can help decrease your risks of many chronic conditions, such as heart disease, depression and hypertension.
 High levels of stress can lead to chronic inflammation, which is associated with every major age-related disease.
 Although everyone has stress, those that live the longest are proven to take time to down shift to shed stress,” Spilde says.